Illuminate the Service Action indicator (LED) on the managed device.

-For further information about administering hardware faults that are detected and reported in the Oracle ILOM interfaces, refer to “View Open Problems Detected on a Managed Device” and “Managing Sun Hardware Faults Through the Oracle ILOM Fault Management Shell” in Oracle ILOM 3.1 User's Guide.
+For further information about administering hardware faults that are detected and reported in the Oracle ILOM interfaces, refer to “View Open Problems Detected on a Managed Device” and “Manage Sun Hardware Faults Through Oracle ILOM Fault Management Shell” in Oracle ILOM 3.1 User's Guide.

-For the Sun Server X3-2L, the following types of faults must be cleared manually after the faulty component is replaced:
+For the Sun Server X3-2, the following types of faults must be cleared manually after the faulty component is replaced:

 PCIe faults (network ports and PCIe cards)